- What details about the processing must the contract include?

 - at the controller’s choice, delete or return to the controller all the personal data it has been processing for it; and

-- delete existing copies of the personal data unless EU or Member State law requires it to be stored.
+- delete existing copies of the personal data unless UK law requires it to be stored.

 It should be noted that deletion of personal data should be done in a secure manner, in accordance with the security requirements of Article 32.
 For more information, please read our guidance on security.